 Binary voting is already happening

-Despite being a scale with five possible ratings, people tend to vote in a binary fashion anyway.
+Despite being given a scale with five possible ratings, most people tend to vote in a binary fashion anyway.
 Back in 2009, YouTube published some interesting data concerning the ratings that videos had been receiving.
 As it turns out, a huge majority of videos would receive mostly five-star ratings.
 I think that YouTube’s takeaway from this data was spot on:

 Seems like when it comes to ratings it’s pretty much all or nothing.
 Great videos prompt action; anything less prompts indifference.